 If you are looking to build walls in your home as inexpensively as possible, then you may want to consider using plywood.
 It can be purchased at an extremely affordable price and is pretty easy to work with overall.
 This is going to be among the easiest materials to use for building a wall when you don’t have a lot of experience.
 All that you really need to do is screw the wall into place.

-Plywood is so easy to work with that you don’t need to be a master builder to make use of it.
+Plywood is so easy to work with that you don’t need to be a primary builder to make use of it.
 Screwing the plywood into place will always feel relatively simple.
 It’s a very affordable material that can save you time and money when you’re building walls.
 You can also paint the plywood if you would like to in order to make it look a little nicer.

 This isn’t going to be quite as nice to use as drywall.
 Drywall has some convenient features, such as being fire resistant and generally looking more natural.
 Plywood is a good option, but it isn’t going to be preferable to drywall unless you really need to save money.
 It just depends on your budget and your comfort level when it comes to using drywall.